Interpretable Representations in Explainable AI: From Theory to Practice: Interpretable Representations

 \subsection{Text}

-The interpretable domain based on presence and absence of tokens in text is very natural and appealing to humans.
-Individual words and their groups encode understandable concepts and their absence may alter the meaning of a sentence, which reflects how humans comprehend text.
-A na\"ive IR can represent text as a bag-of-words, where each word becomes a token, thereby forfeiting the influence of word ordering and the information carried by their co-appearance.
+The interpretable domain based on presence and absence of tokens in text feels natural and appealing to humans.
+Individual words and their groups encode understandable concepts and their absence may alter the meaning of a sentence, which arguably reflects how humans comprehend text.
+A na\"ive IR can represent text as a bag of words, where each word becomes a token, thereby forgoing the influence of word ordering and the information carried by their co-occurrence.
 We can easily improve upon that and capture the dependencies between words by including \(n\)-gram groupings.
-Applying other pre-processing steps, e.g., extracting word stems, can also be beneficial for the human-comprehensibility of such interpretable representations.
-Machine processing of text is a well-established research field~\cite{manning1999foundations}, providing plenty of inspiration for designing appealing IRs.
+Applying other pre-processing steps, e.g., extracting word stems or lemmatisation, can also be beneficial for the human-comprehensibility of such interpretable representations.
+Machine processing of (natural language) text is a well-established research field~\cite{manning1999foundations} that can be a rich source of inspiration for designing appealing and informative IRs.

 Once text is pre-processed and tokenised, it is \emph{deterministically} transformed into the binary interpretable representation.
-To this end, a sentence is encoded as a Boolean vector of length equal to the number of tokens in the IR, where \(1\) indicates presence of a given token and \(0\) its absence, meaning that the original sentence is encoded with an all-\(1\) vector.
-By flipping some components of this vector to \(0\), we effectively remove tokens from this sentence and create its variations.
-Notably, high dimensionality of this representation does not undermine the comprehensibility of the resulting explanations since altered text cannot have more tokens than the original sentence.
-Explanations based on token importance can be overlaid on top of text by highlighting each token with a different shade of green (positive influence) or red (negative influence) given their respective importance for the explained class -- see Figure~\ref{fig:text_ex} for an example.
+To this end, a sentence is encoded as a Boolean vector of length equal to the number of tokens in the IR, where \(1\) indicates presence of a given token and \(0\) its absence -- see Figure~\ref{fig:txt} for a demonstration of this procedure.
+The original sentence is thus encoded with an all-\(1\) vector.
+By flipping some components of this vector to \(0\), we effectively remove tokens from the underlying sentence and create its variations.
+Notably, the high dimensionality of this representation does not affect the readability of the resulting explanations since altered text cannot have more tokens than the original sentence.
+Explanations based on token influence can be overlaid on top of text by highlighting each token with a different shade of green (for positive influence) or red (for negative influence), thus expressing their respective influence on the explained class -- see Figure~\ref{fig:text_ex} for an example.